About Teaching Practicum in France

 For more help deciding between the housing options, consult the Housing Comparison Chart (pdf).

-Three excursions are included each term to introduce you to the unique character of southern France.
+Multiple day-long excursions are included each term to introduce you to the unique character of southern France.
 In addition, the program’s social and administrative assistants organize activities to familiarize you with the city and provide you with opportunities to meet French students.
-Optional longer trips at an extra cost may also be organized by the program.
-Past trips have included skiing in the Alps and a trip to Barcelona.

 - Develeop or strengthen French linguistic skills